Kconfig in RIOT

 regarding dependencies and default values of the symbols).
 Menuconfig will

-directly (a backup file out.config.old
+change out.config directly (a backup file out.config.old will be kept).

 It is recommended to save backups of the configurations, as any change on the